mbrukman/sense-engine/README.md

 * `text/prompt`: A nonstandard dashboard prompt.
 * `text/html`: Arbitrary HTML that will be displayed in an iframe.
 * `application/javascript`: Arbitrary JavaScript code that will be run in the user's browser.
 * `application/error`: A custom MIME type for error messages.
-The `data` should be an object of the form `{message, details}` where `message` is 1-5 lines and `details` contains a stack trace or other detailed information.
+The data should be an object of the form `{message, details}` where message is 1-5 lines and details contains a stack trace or other detailed information.
 * `application/warning`: A custom MIME type for warnings.
-The `data` object should be of the same form as `application/error`'s.
+The data object should be of the same form as `application/error`'s.
 * `image/png`, `image/jpeg`, etc.: Images to be displayed in the dashboard.
-The `data` should be an object of the form {`src`, `height`, `width`}, where `src` is either a URL or a Base64-encoded string containing the image data.
+The data should be an object of the form `{src, height, width}`, where src is either a URL or a Base64-encoded string containing the image data.

-### The `sense` entry in package.json
+### The sense field in package.json

-The `sense` entry signals that your module is in fact an engine, tells the UI what name to give it in the dashboard types menu, tells it how to highlight code typed into the dashboard, etc. For example:
+The sense field signals that your module is in fact an engine, tells the UI what name to give it in the dashboard types menu, tells it how to highlight code typed into the dashboard, etc. For example:

 ```JavaScript
 {